Electric vehicles

 Electrical-Bus (1)

-Fire protection for electric and hybrid vehicles
+Fire Detection and Suppression for electric and hybrid vehicles

 There is a global transition to renewable fuels and an increasing demand for electric and hybrid vehicles (EV and HEV).
 As more electric vehicles become operational, their involvement in fire incidents will likely rise.